IshanaRaina/learn-me/README.md

 I wanted to take my visualization knowledge to the next level and read about Bokeh, which would allow me to render my graphs in a web browser.

-I came across [Will Koehrsen's Bokeh project on GitHub](https://github.com/WillKoehrsen/Bokeh-Python-Visualization) and recreated a part of it in my repo.
+I came across Will Koehrsen's Bokeh project and recreated a part of it in my repo.
 It turned out to be an extremely useful and fun project where I visualized :airplane: data on a map of the :us: rendered in the web!

 ### :file_folder: titanic_mongo